Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average time in days below previous high water mark of 46 days in the last 5 years of World Top 4 balanced sub-strategy, we see it is relatively lower, thus better in comparison to the benchmark SPY (124 days)
+• Looking at the average days below previous high of 46 days in the last 5 years of World Top 4 balanced sub-strategy, we see it is relatively lower, thus better in comparison to the benchmark SPY (123 days)

-• During the last 3 years, the average time in days below previous high water mark is 61 days, which is lower, thus better than the value of 179 days from the benchmark.
+• Compared with SPY (177 days) in the period of the last 3 years, the average time in days below previous high water mark of 57 days is smaller, thus better.

 Performance (YTD)